The Rev. Albert "Bertie" Pearson

 I seem to be one of very few clergy in the Episcopal Church to have put himself through seminary by DJ-ing electronic music and playing the drums in rock bands.
 One evening, waiting for a soundcheck before a performance, I was reading a church history book in the back of a nightclub.
 A young woman from Holland named Rahel, who was recently arrived in the US for a post-college year abroad, sat down next to me and asked what I was reading, and a conversation ensued which has continued to this day.
 After I finished seminary, Rahel decided to return to Holland to do a Masters of Psychology and I followed her to Europe, doing further graduate study at Oxford University, where I also served as Assistant Chaplain at Hertford College.
 Rahel and I later returned to San Francisco where we were married and I was ordained.
 I spent my first two years as a priest serving on the staff of the Diocese of California, and later served as priest in charge of two churches simultaneously, Holy Innocents and St. John the Evangelist.

 One of the great dangers of marrying a Texan is that we almost always come home.
 In 2012 Rahel and I moved back to Austin where she began a PhD at UT in Clinical Psychology, and I was called as Vicar of San Francisco de Asís in South Austin.
-I was also called to serve on the adjunct faculty of both the Seminary of the Southwest and the Iona School for Ministry where I continue to teach Church History.
+I was also called to serve on the adjunct faculty of both the Seminary of the Southwest and the Iona School for Ministry where I taught Church History for seven years.
 In 2015 we welcomed our daughter Helena into the world, and in 2016 I began serving at Grace.
-(Dr.) Rahel is now a visiting scholar at the UT Dell School of Medicine working on a PTSD study for the VA.
-We have found Grace to be the world's warmest, most prayerful and fun Episcopal Congregation, and We hope to see you in church!
+(Dr.) Rahel is now a visiting scholar at the UT Dell School of Medicine working on a PTSD study for the VA and our son Augustine was born in 2020.
+We have found Grace to be the world's warmest, most prayerful and fun Episcopal Congregation, and we hope to see you in church!

 The Rev. Mthr.
 Mary Ann Huston